rackerlabs/docs-aws/docs/rackspace-elastic-engineering-and-optimizer/index.rst

 * Offer advice about the appropriate workaround to restore service.
 * Provide customers the opportunity to confirm issue resolution before closing the ticket.

 We handle cloud platform escalations with the restoration of Services as the primary objective.
 Rackspace Technology endeavors to restore normal service as quickly as possible when a problem or incident occurs.

 Account Reviews
 ^^^^^^^^^^^^^^^

-Through the customer's Rackspace Technology Customer Success Manager, Rackspace Technology provides reviews to analyze the performance of the Customer's cloud environment and recommendations from our Cost Optimization Team.
+Through the customer’s Rackspace Technology Customer Success Manager, Rackspace Technology provides reviews to analyze the performance of the Customer’s cloud environment and recommendations from our Cost Optimization Team.
 By using cloud-provider billing reports and Rackspace Technology tooling, some of these recommendations include committed-use discounts and investigations for performance improvements.
 The review can include the following items:

 * Support tickets
 * Monitoring alerts